-ARTICLE 19 BREAK ROOMS/BREAK AREAS
+ARTICLE 26 BREAK ROOMS/BREAK AREAS

 Both Parties recognize that the health and well-being of employees are necessary to the successful accomplishment of the Agency's mission.
-Where applicable, local management will provide break rooms, and/or break areas for employee use.
+Management will provide break rooms, and/or break areas for employee use at all locations the Agency occupies.